jhsu802701/howto_rails_profile_pic/README.md

-# Ruby on Racetracks: Adding User Avatars
+# Ruby on Racetracks: Adding User Profile Pictures

 ## Prerequisites
 * You should be comfortable using my rbenv-general Docker image.
 If you don't already have it set up, go to the [Ruby on Racetracks site](http://www.rubyonracetracks.com/) and click on Installation -> Getting Started.